 Viscosity can be very good for efficiency as thicker fluids have less slip.
-However, depending on the viscosity, maximum speed may need to be reduced to prevent excessive loads.
+However, depending on the viscosity, the maximum speed may need to be reduced to prevent excessive loads.
 Thinner fluids will result in increased slip and reduced efficiency.
-Consult factory for details.
+Consult the factory for details.

 Some noise must be expected.
 Use of vibration dampeners and isolation damperners will reduce vibration noise at locations of surface contacts.
 Avoid pipe vibrating against metal surfaces, or motor foot vibrating against metal surface.
 Plastic piping should be preferred to metal piping for reducing resonance.